Yia Yia Mary's

 Yia Yia Mary's (sometimes referred to as Yia Yia Mary's Greek Kitchen and Yia Yia Mary's Mediterranean Kitchen) was a Greek restaurant with two locations in Houston, in the U.S. state of Texas.
-Pappas Restaurants opened the Uptown Houston restaurant in 2004, and second Yia Yia Mary's began operating at William P. Hobby Airport in 2015.
-The restaurants served Greek cuisine including seafood and received a generally positive reception.
+Pappas Restaurants opened the Uptown Houston restaurant in 2004, and a second Yia Yia Mary's began operating at William P. Hobby Airport in 2015.
+The restaurants served Greek cuisine including seafood and garnered a generally positive reception.
 Both locations closed in 2020, during the COVID-19 pandemic.

 Description

 Yia Yia Mary's was owned by Pappas Restaurants and served Greek cuisine at restaurants in Uptown Houston and William P. Hobby Airport.
 The Uptown restaurant's interior had a "soaring wood-beamed ceiling and stately stone walls", according to the Houston Press, and featured a wood-burning grill and "omnipresent" televisions.
 The Houston Chronicle described the interior decor as "wildly eclectic" and "full of bright signs and dramatic architecture", with a high vaulted ceiling, large wooden beams, and "impressive drop lights scattered throughout".
 There were two stone fireplaces, both of which had large mounted swordfish above mantles, as well as a mural of Greek settings and a "luxuriously appointed" bar.

 The wall opposite the kitchen and counter with five mounted televisions displayed Greek food signs.
 Guests placed orders at the counter during lunch and had orders taken by waiting staff during evening hours.
 Staff wore jeans and blue or black T-shirts with the restaurant's logo, as of 2004.
 Patrons ate at wooden tables covered with blue checkered tablecloths and set with bottles of Apella wine available for purchase.
 The restaurant played Greek music in the background.
 Houstonia described the interior as "cavernous" and said Yia Yia Mary's was "the area's only Greek fish specialist".

 The airport restaurant was located near Gate 1.

+Menu

 The menu at the Uptown restaurant included seafood such as branzino, calamari, lobster, and shrimp, as well as gyros served with French fries, lamb, moussaka, pastitsio, saganaki, souvlaki (beef, chicken, or lamb), and spanakopita.
 Gyros had rotisserie-cooked beef and lamb in pita with onions, tomatoes, and tzatziki.
 The lobster oregano was served with Greek salad and herb rice or lemon-buttered roasted potatoes.
 The meze (appetizer) menu had baked feta, dolmades, fried calamari, Greek meatballs, and lamb chops steeped in garlic and oregano, and roasted eggplant dip.

 The appetizer sampler had pita, olives, and five dips, including eggplant with garlic and olive oil, hummus, one made with red peppers and feta, skordalia, and caviar-flavored taramasalata.
 The "Yia Yia sampler" had feta in olive oil and was served with dolmades, pita, spanakopita, and tiropita.
 Side salads had iceberg lettuce, tomatoes, feta, and pickled peppers.
 Happy hour was available all day on Wednesdays, as of 2017.
 The airport restaurant had gluten-free and vegetable-based options, as well as a falafel platter.